Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 Everyone involved in and affected by the objective-setting process needs to know how it works and what is expected of them.
 Obviously, the objectives that are set and the rationale provided are a starting point but at least two more things are needed:
 - Teams need to be made aware of the objectives, their rationale and what is expected of them
-- The process of monitoring and review (as described) below need to be documented in a place that is accessible to all stakeholders.
-If an existing process framework is in place.
+- The process of [monitoring](#5-monitor-objective-status) and [review](#6-review-objectives-and-governance) need to be documented in a place that is accessible to all stakeholders.
+If an existing process framework is in place, the process can be made part of that framework.
 Examples include SAFe or an ISO based ISMS (Information Security Management System) or QMS (Quality Management System).
 Specifically, it is important that an escalation path exists if not enough priority is given to meeting objectives.

 ### 5. Monitor objective status

 Use Sigrid to monitor progress towards objectives and track system quality over time.
+More details can be found in the the documentation on [portfolio-level objectives](../capabilities/portfolio-objectives.md) and [system-level objectives](../capabilities/objectives.md).
 Leverage the reporting and analytics capabilities of Sigrid to generate insights into trends, identify areas for improvement, and make data-driven decisions.
 Regularly communicate progress updates to stakeholders to keep them informed and engaged.

 Note that most of the work can and should be done in the teams.
-If the objective-setting process has been done correctly, the team understands and subscribes to the objectives set, so they can monitor and perform corrective action themselves.
+If the objective-setting process has been done correctly, each team understands and subscribes to the objectives that have been set, so they can plan, monitor, and perform corrective action themselves.

 ### 6. Review objectives and governance